shuaibw/cse6302project/README.md

 To ensure our evaluation reflects real-world Web accessibility violations, we sampled a representative subset of 305 violations from our full dataset of 3,500 instances.
 Sampling aligns the distribution of violation types in the subset with real-world frequencies reported in the WebAIM 2025 study.
 This method avoids biases caused by overrepresented violation types in large-scale crawled data but does not reflect their actual prevalence across the Web.
 This subset size was chosen to enable controlled and consistent comparison across LLMs and baselines.

+### ⚙️ Use Cases
+- Evaluating the effectiveness of LLMs in automated web accessibility repair.
+- Fine-tuning models for accessibility-focused HTML correction.
+- Benchmarking rule-based vs. AI-based accessibility tools.
+- Understanding the distribution and severity of accessibility issues in real-world web content.
+- Supporting other downstream accessibility tasks, such as:
+      - Accessibility-aware webpage generation (e.g., generating accessible HTML from scratch).
+      - Classification of website accessibility compliance.
+      - Prioritization of high-impact violations for correction.
+      - Training models to detect or explain accessibility violations in unfamiliar layouts.

 > 📝 You can view examples of semantic Web accessibility violations at [accessguru_sampled_semantic_violations_dataset.md](accessguru_sampled_semantic_violations_dataset.md).

 ### Dataset Structure